What Is an Adjudicatory Hearing?

 • Hold for a parent or guardian.
 In addition to a warning, a police officer might choose to detain a juvenile suspected of committing an offense.
 Upon releasing the juvenile to parents or guardians, the officer will then typically warn the juvenile and make the parents aware of the serious nature of the situation.

 • Informal adjudication.
 When police refer a juvenile case to the juvenile court prosecutor, the prosecutor sometimes decides not to file formal charges.
-In this situation, the juvenile may receive a strong warning from the judge, be ordered to perform some probation-like activities, pay a fine, or accomplish some community service.
+In this situation, the juvenile might receive a strong warning from the judge, be ordered to perform some probation-like activities, or do community service.

 • Diversion.
 The juvenile prosecutor or the juvenile court might also allow the juvenile to enter into a diversion agreement.
 With a diversion agreement, the juvenile agrees to enter into counseling, pay restitution, serve probation, or comply with other punitive or rehabilitative measures.
 If the juvenile completes the punishments as agreed, the prosecutor or court then drops the charges, meaning the juvenile is never formally charged for the offense.